9001/copyparty/README.md

 roughly sorted by priority

+* hls framework for Someone Else to drop code into :^)
 * readme.md as epilogue

+discarded ideas

 * reduce up2k roundtrips
   * start from a chunk index and just go
   * terminate client on bad data
-* logging to file

-discarded ideas
+    * not worth the effort, just throw enough conncetions at it
 * single sha512 across all up2k chunks?
   * crypto.subtle cannot into streaming, would have to use hashwasm, expensive
 * separate sqlite table per tag